HermanL02/Warwick-MSc-CS-Notes/CS908 Research Methods/Oct.27.md

 ## NeurIPS 2019 Reproducibility Program

-# Guest Speaker 2: What people talk about when they talk about the weather By Maria Ovens
+# Guest Speaker 2: What people talk about when they talk about the weather
+## Lecturer: Maria Ovens

 #### 剩下的看ppt吧...